scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 ### Changing a case class definition in a backwards-compatible manner

 Sometimes, it is desirable to change the definition of a case class (adding and/or removing fields) while still staying backwards-compatible with the existing usage of the case class, i.e. not breaking the so-called _binary compatibility_.
+The first question you should ask yourself is “do you need a _case_ class?” (as opposed to a regular class, which can be easier to evolve in a binary compatible way).
+A good reason for using a case class is when you need a structural implementation of `equals` and `hashCode`.

 To achieve that, follow this pattern:
- * make the constructor private (this makes private the `copy` method of the class)
+ * make the primary constructor private (this makes private the `copy` method of the class)
- * define a private `unapply` function in the companion object (note that by doing that the case class loses the ability to be used in an extractor pattern match)
+ * define a private `unapply` function in the companion object (note that by doing that the case class loses the ability to be used as an extractor in match expressions)
- * for all the fields, define `withXXX` methods on the case class that create a new instance with the respective field changed
+ * for all the fields, define `withXXX` methods on the case class that create a new instance with the respective field changed (you can use the private `copy` method to implement them)
- * define custom `apply` factory method(s) in the companion object (these can use the private constructor)
+ * create a public constructor by defining an `apply` method in the companion object (it can use the private constructor)

 Example: